x75/nupg-lfs/README.md

 $ mkdir -p ${HOME}/.local/share/SuperCollider/Extension/Nu_PG_2.0
 ```

-Exact pronounciation of the folder name (WIP) doesn't matter, just need to stick to it, SuperCollider is agnostic when loading stuff on init.
+Exact spelling of the folder name (WIP) doesn't matter, just need to stick to it, SuperCollider is agnostic when loading stuff on init.

-the 'install' by copying all stuff to the SC user library
+Then 'install' by copying all nuPg stuff into the SC user extension library, with

 ``` bash
 rsync -av --progress DATA_STRUCTURE FILES GUI SYNTHESIS TABLES ${HOME}/.local/share/SuperCollider/Extensions/Nu_PG_2.0/